luisrojas17/easybank-with-spring-security/easybank-section-4/README.md

     ** Please use next URL in order to encode your password: https://bcrypt-generator.com

-## Check if the password has compromised
+## Check if the Password Has Compromised
 To check if the password has compromised you can define an implementation of
 **org.springframework.security.authentication.password.CompromisedPasswordChecker** specifically an instance of **org.springframework.security.web.authentication.password.HaveIBeenPwnedRestApiPasswordChecker**.
 This implementation